smrghsh/smrghsh/README.md

-I use web-browser and `javascript` based tools for creative code, WebXR development, and VR content.
-Sometimes, I use AI-based tools, shader techniques, Unreal engine, or 3D modeling software.
+I use web-browser and `javascript` based tools for creative code, WebXR development, creative code, and VR content.
 Currently, I'm pursuing a PhD and researching multi-user VR software at the [SET Lab](https://setlab.soe.ucsc.edu/news.php) at UC Santa Cruz, advised by Katherine Isbister.

 ***